 Getting used to the authentic bubble tea

-I first tried real Taiwanese bubble tea about 3-4 years ago, and I didn’t like it at first.
-My problem was, I didn’t know what to ask for and didn’t know yet what I would like.
+I tried real Taiwanese bubble tea about 8 years ago for the first time, and didn’t end up liking it at all.
+My problem was, that I didn’t know what to ask for and didn’t know what I would like.
 So I asked for an extra strong Oolong tea with Tapioka pearls and guess what… I hated it.
 Many months have passed until I gave bubble tea another chance and fell in love with it.
 Now I’m lucky to call London home and be able to order delicious authentic Taiwanese bubble teas in London!

 Do you like Ramen?
 Check my guide to the best ramen in London!
 Or go straight to the guide to the best brunches in our favourite city (London, of course)!
 I also specialise in Instagrammable locations around the world.
-Here you can read the London edition of the most Insta-worthy places for 2019!
+Here you can read the London edition of the most Insta-worthy places!

 Without further ado, let’s get started!
 Let’s taste the major bubble tea shops in London and check which one is the best!

 Where to find the best bubble tea in London?
-(2019 edition).
-Trying 9 bubble teas in London.
+(2022 edition).
+Trying 10 boba teas in London.

 When the queue is too big, I head to another Coco Tea and Juice bar located just in front of the British Museum – this one is usually emptier especially when the museum is already closed.